kainazzzo/printstreamer/NATIVE_STREAMER.md

-# Native .NET Streamer Implementation
+# Native .NET Streamer Implementation (Experimental/Broken)

+> ⚠️ **Experimental Feature:**
+>
+> The native .NET streamer (`MjpegToRtmpStreamer`) is currently experimental and not production-ready.
+It is known to be broken and may not function as expected.
+Use the default `FfmpegStreamer` for all production and real-world streaming.

 ## Overview

-The `MjpegToRtmpStreamer` provides a pure .NET implementation for streaming MJPEG video sources to RTMP destinations.
-Unlike `FfmpegStreamer` which shells out to ffmpeg entirely, this implementation reads and processes the MJPEG stream directly in .NET code.
+`MjpegToRtmpStreamer` is a pure .NET implementation for streaming MJPEG video sources to RTMP destinations.
+It is intended for advanced scenarios (frame access, overlays, etc.), but is currently incomplete and broken.
+For reliable streaming, use `FfmpegStreamer`.

 ## Architecture